 - Dual Language Immersion registration does not register your child for kindergarten.
-Kindergarten registration is a separate process. - You must register your student for kindergarten at the school for which your child is zoned.
-(To confirm your student's attendance zone, please contact the GCPS Planning Department at 678-301-7085.)
-Kindergarten Registration is scheduled for Thursday, May 7, 2020.
-Watch the GCPS website for details about registering for kindergarten and the documents (immunization and health forms, proof of age & residence, etc.) required for registration. - Gwinnett's Dual Language Immersion program requires a long-term commitment on the part of both parents and students to ensure that students get the most benefit from the program.
+Kindergarten registration is a separate process.
+You must register your student for kindergarten at the school for which your child is zoned.
+If you're not sure which school your child is zoned to attend, go to "Find My School" on the GCPS website (www.gcpsk12.org).
+Watch the GCPS website for details about online registration for kindergarten and the documents (immunization and health forms, proof of age and residence, etc.) required for registration. - Gwinnett's Dual Language Immersion program requires a long-term commitment on the part of both parents and students to ensure that students get the most benefit from the program.
 If you expect that your family will be unable to fulfill this commitment, due to a planned move or some other foreseeable reason, please consider whether this program is appropriate for your student.